How often are the searches and when do they happen?

 How fit do I need to be?

 Search and Rescue is physically demanding.
 You will often be required to search in arduous terrain while carrying a heavy pack.
 If you get puffed walking up a few flights of stairs at work then this is definitely not for you!
-We don't do any kind of fitness testing or training - it's up to you to keep in good condition.
+We don't do any kind of fitness testing or training - it's up to you to stay fit and know your abilities and limits.

 What if I've been out drinking and there is a callout?

-You must have full control of your faculties when at training or on a search.
-If you have been out drinking and there is a callout you must decide if you are fit to attend.
+You must be fit for duty and in full control of your faculties when at training or on a search.
+If you have been out drinking and there is a callout, you may not attend.

 How can I transfer to CALSARA?

-If you are currently a member of another ground Search team, and want to transfer to CALSARA, please email firstname.lastname@example.org to discuss your situation and qualifications.
+If you are currently a member of another ground Search team, and want to transfer to CALSARA, please email our Member Relations Director at email@example.com to discuss your situation and qualifications.

 Do we get paid or reimbursed?

 There are no paid positions in CALSARA.
-For actual searches tasked by the RCMP we may be reimbursed for travel expenses to and from the search site.
-Our policy is to car-pool when going to searches and we mayreimburse drivers if they have 3 or more people in their vehicle for an out of town search.
+Under certain circumstances we may be reimbursed for travel expenses to and from the search site.

 Are we insured for injury?